 See

 JOE WIGON

 Tel.
 3-0293

 28 Free Street, Portland

 CENTER BULLETIN

-Published weekly, except from Juni 28th to September 10th and Jewish Holi days, by the Portland Jewish Community Center, 341 Cumberland Ave.
+Published weekly, except from Jan.
+28th to September 10th and Jewish Holidays, by the Portland Jewish Community Center, 341 Cumberland Ave.
 Portland, Me., Tel.
 3-3000.
 Subscription rate by mail, 50¢ a year, single copies 3¢.

-Entered as second-class matter, Dec 9, 1938, at the post office at Portland Me., under the act of March 3, 1879.
+Entered as second-class matter, Dec.
+9, 1938, at the post office at Portland.
+Me., under the act of March 3, 1879.

 Herzl Young Judean

 The last meeting of the Herzl Club was held February 11, 1945.
 At the meeting new officers were elected: President, Norman Reef; Vice President, Muriel Tabachnick; Secretary, Marilyn Modes; Treasurer, Albert Schwartz.

 Irwin Levine, Joan Levine and Gerald Fineberg were welcomed as new members.

+new members,

 David Berenson and Martin Burke were welcomed to the Kadimah Young Judeans as new members.

 March.
 However, don't forget the Young Judea dance tonight.
 Let's be there in full force-so that we can show them how much we appreciate their invitation.
-Not only that-but it should be a gala event -eats, gals, guys, entertainment, dancing!
-What more could you as for?
+Not only that-but it should be a gala event-eats, gals, guys, entertainment dancing!
+What more could you affor?

 Bring your money to buy the "Top Hat" which comes out tomorrow again.
 It's a swell paper and you can get the whole thing for a nickel a copy!
 Worth every penny and more!

 LIFETIME DISABILITY INSURANCE

+Plummer's

-Plummer's Insurance Agency
+Insurance Agency

 480 CONGRESS STREET Dial 3-3838

-CIVI
+CIVIC

 Now - 2 Hits!

 James Cagney

 Ann Sheridan

 Pat O'Brien

 IN

 "TORRID ZONE"

 - CO-FEATURE -

 Meet Joe, the Wonder Polo

 Player

 Joe E. Brown

 IN

 "POLO JOE"

+STRAND.

 - Now Playing -

 Hedy Lamarr

 George Brent - Paul Lukas

+"EXPERIMENT

-"EXPERIMENT PERILOUS"
+PERILOUS"

 WITH

 Albert Dekker - Carl Esmond

-- PLUS -
+-PLUS -

 "A Song For Miss Julie"

-STRAND SEMPIRE STATES
+SEMPIRE STAT

 - Now Playing -

 HELD OVER

 By Request

 "MEET ME IN ST. LOUIS"

 WITH

 Judy Garland - Margaret O'Brien Mary Astor - Lucille Bremer Tom Drake - Marjorie Main

 - PLUS -

 Columbia's Terrific Mystery

 "The Missing Juror"

 VISIT THE RES.
 THEATRE IN

-Woodfords Corner CINEMA
+Woodfords Corner

+CINEMA

 Cont.
-Daily 2 to 11 P. M. Saturday 1 to 11 P. M. Sundays 3 to 11 P. M.
+Daily 2 to 11 P. M.

-South Portland CAPE

-Cont.
-Daily 1 to 11 P. M.
+Saturday 1 to 11 P. M.